10 Tips to Help Family Members of Addicts Cope

 Go to family therapy sessions.

+Dealing with an addict is never easy.
 Just as an addicted person changes in the course of an addiction, so does the family.
+Spouses, siblings and parents of addicts often absorb many of the consequences.
 Often, according to documents provided by the National Association for Children of Alcoholics, family members become distant.
 They can’t talk openly about the issue that’s harming them, so they end up not talking about much of anything at all.
 Meanwhile, these same family members can blame themselves because the addiction is still in play, even though they want the problem to stop.

 A family therapy program, according to the Substance Abuse and Mental Health Services Administration, is designed to break down that sensation of distrust, guilt, and stress.
 Families that were once defined by anger and by addiction can be transformed into tight, well-oiled units that support one another, come what may.